NullixAT/framelix-docs/docs/storables/basics.md

 * All of the above-mentioned types can also be an array by adding `[]` to the type, so example: `float[]`
 * `mixed` - Which can store ANY data that can be converted to a json string.
 The value stored in this will be automatically stored as a JSON string in the database in a LONGTEXT field.
+* Each property can also be declared with `null` which then is considered optional - In this example only `email` and `flagActive` must be set in order to store it in the database

 An [extreme example](../../index.phphub.com/NullixAT/framelix-tests/blob/main/modules/FramelixTests/src/Storable/TestStorable2.php)
 of all possible datatypes is in our unit test repository